UCSC-Mozilla-Club/hacktoberfest-website/README.md

   <img src="https://hacktoberfest19.ucscmozilla.com/img/hflogo.svg" href="https://hacktoberfest.digitalocean.com" height="300">
 </p>

 Hacktoberfest is a month-long celebration of open source software run by DigitalOcean and DEV.
 Hacktoberfest is open to everyone in our global community.
 To participate, four pull requests must be submitted to public GitHub repositories.
-You can sign up anytime between October 1 and October 31.
+You can sign up anytime between 1st of October and 31st of October.

 ### Participation rules
 To qualify for the official limited edition Hacktoberfest shirt, you must register and then make four pull requests (PRs) between October 1-31 (in any time zone).
 PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
 If a maintainer reports your pull request as invalid or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
 This year, the first 50,000 participants who successfully complete the challenge will earn a T-shirt.
 (Last year 46,088 earned a shirt!)